jlong/snakejs/README.md

 Snake.js
 --------

-The lightweight querySelector and events library perfectly suited for widgets and simple applications or websites.
+The micro selector, element, and events library perfectly suited for widgets and simple applications or websites.

 Browser support: IE8+ and other modern browsers (Chrome, Safari, Firefox).